kelly-eugenia/tech-company-website/README.md

 bash
 php -S localhost:8000
 ```
-3. Open your browser and navigate to http://localhost:8000 to use the web application.
+3. Open your browser and navigate to http://localhost:8000 to access the website.